zabi-k786/Password-Strength-Evaluation/README.md

 1. **Created multiple passwords** with variations in:
    - Length
-   - Use of uppercase, lowercase
+   - Use of uppercase and lowercase letters
-   - Numbers and symbols
+   - Inclusion of numbers and special characters

-2. **Tested passwords** on [https://www.passwordmeter.com/](https://www.passwordmeter.com/) and recorded their strength.
+2. **Tested passwords** using [Password Meter](https://www.passwordmeter.com/) and recorded their strength scores.

-3. **Collected feedback** provided by the tool.
+3. **Collected feedback** provided by the tool and analyzed which practices make passwords stronger.

 ---